-BEFORE AND AFTER SCHOOL CARE
+AFTER SCHOOL CARE

-- Before care (6am to 7am) and after school care (3pm to 6pm) are available.
-For more information on the before and after school care program, please pick up an informational sign up form in the administrative office.
-All students on campus after 3:00 p.m. who are not riding the bus, enrolled in an after school program or waiting in parent pickup will be directed to after school care. - All students are required to be bathroom trained for enrollment at Noah Webster and attendance in before and aftercare.
+- The facility will open at 7:00 a.m. for student drop off and after school care (3:00 pm to 6:00 pm) is available, at a cost.
+For more information on the after school care program, please visit After School Care under the Enrollment Menu on our website.
+Students must be enrolled through the ONLINE system to attend. - All students on campus after 3:00 p.m. who are not riding the bus, enrolled in an after school program or waiting in parent pickup will be directed to after school care and a fee assessed. - All students are required to be bathroom trained for enrollment at Noah Webster and attendance in before and aftercare.
 Exceptions to this policy will be made on a case by case basis with medical documentation. - Any student that is sent home from the health office due to multiple bathroom accidents during school hours is not permitted to attend same day aftercare. - Any student that has a bathroom accident in Aftercare must be picked up for the day.
 Students will not be permitted to change their clothing and remain in aftercare. - Students are recommended to have a jacket for cooler weather. - Any student sent home from Aftercare, regardless of the reason, must be picked up within an hour of parent/guardian notification.
-The parent/guardian of a student not picked up within the hour may be subject to paying a specialized care rate of \$12.00 per hour. - It is the responsibility of parents/guardians to ensure that their contact information, and that of their emergency contacts, are up to date.
-All changes of contact information must be done by completing an information change form in the front office during regular business hours (7:30am-4:15pm).
+If the student is not picked up within the hour, the parent/guardian may be subject to paying a specialized care rate of \$12.00 per hour. - It is the responsibility of parents/guardians to ensure that their contact information, and that of their emergency contacts, are up to date.
+All changes of contact information must be done by completing an information change form in the front office during regular business hours (7:30am-4:15pm). - Any student sent home from before/after care with a fever of 100.4° or greater cannot attend school until he/she has been fever free for 24 hours without fever reducing medication (i.e. Tylenol, Advil).